-Symbol ^A Message Specification \wedge Collision warning sys- Collision warning system switched off.
-77= > tem OFF Shown when the engine is started.
-The message clears after about 5 seconds or after one press of the OK button. \wedge Collision warning sys- The collision warning system cannot be activated. \\ tem Unavailable Shown when the driver attempts to activate the function.
-The message clears after about 5 seconds or after one press of the OK button. \wedge Auto Braking was acti- Auto Brake has been active.
-7= > vated The message clears after one press of the OK button.
-Y Windscreen sensors The camera sensor is temporarily disengaged. blocked See manual Shown in the event of snow, ice or dirt on the windscreen for example.
-Clean the windscreen surface in front of the camera sensor.
+Symbol A Message Specification $\wedge$ Collision warning sys- Collision warning system switched off. $\sim$ tem OFF Shown when the engine is started.
+The message clears after about 5 seconds or after one press of the OK button.
+Collision warning sys- The collision warning system cannot be activated. tem Unavailable tem Unavailable Shown when the driver attempts to activate the function.
+The message clears after about 5 seconds or after one press of the OK button. $\sim^{\mathbb{A}}$ Auto Braking was acti- vated Auto Brake has been active.
+The message clears after one press of the OK button.
+Windscreen sensors blocked See manual The camera sensor is temporarily disengaged. Ê Shown in the event of snow, ice or dirt on the windscreen for example. • Clean the windscreen surface in front of the camera sensor.
 Read about camera sensor limitations (p.
 228).

-Symbol ^A Message Specification ▼ Radar blocked See Collision Warning with Auto Brake is temporarily disengaged. manual The radar sensor is blocked and cannot detect other vehicles.
+Symbol A Message Specification Radar blocked See manual Collision Warning with Auto Brake is temporarily disengaged.
+The radar sensor is blocked and cannot detect other vehicles.
 For example, in the event of heavy rain or if slush has collected in front of the radar sensor.
 Read about radar sensor limitations (p.
-209). \wedge Collision warning Service required Collision Warning with Auto Brake is fully or partially disengaged. \ Visit a workshop if the message remains - an authorised Volvo workshop is recommended.
+209).
+Collision warning Serv- ice required Collision Warning with Auto Brake is fully or partially disengaged.
+Visit a workshop if the message remains - an authorised Volvo workshop is recommended.